vahid-sb/MiTepid_sim/paper.md

 ---
-title: 'MiTepid_sim: A repository to simulate the spread of COVID-19 or any other disease.'
+title: 'A repository to simulate the spread of COVID-19 in any population with a known age-structure, Made in Tübingen.'
 tags:
   - Python
-  - mathematical epidemiology
+  - Mathematical Epidemiology
-  - dynamical systems
+  - Dynamical Systems
   - COVID-19
   - SARS-CoV-2
   - Compartmental Models
-  - Nonilnear Systems
+  - Nonlinear Systems
 authors:
   - name: Vahid S. Bokharaie
     orcid: 0000-0001-6544-7960